Bitcoin vs Bitcoin Cash: Which Crypto Should You Buy in 2021

 Read More: Bitcoin Price Prediction for 2021

-Meanwhile, WalletInvestor has a more subdued forecast for Bitcoin Cash.
-However, it still predicts a steady price increase throughout the year, with BCH creeping up month by month until reaching an average of $757 by December 2021.
+Meanwhile, WalletInvestor has a more bullish forecast for Bitcoin Cash.
+It predicts a steady price increase throughout the year, with BCH creeping up month by month until reaching $1,651.130 by December 2021.

 Despite riding on the coattails of Bitcoin to some extent, choosing to invest in Bitcoin Cash may be a good option - especially for those looking to acquire a larger holding with a smaller investment.